-- Chickenpox and shingles: Chickenpox and shingles presentations increased at sentinel GPs and EDs in the past week. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: In the past week, there were no chickenpox presentations to sentinel GPs and presentations to EDs remained stable.
+Shingles presentations to sentinel GPs and EDs decreased. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): One IMD serogroup B case in a child was notified in the past week.
+See media release.